A rather smart salad. Smoked lobster, an interesting selection of salad leaves and a sweet, sharp fruity dressing.

 Place the claw meat either side of the heads at an angle – it should resemble a lobster.

-Scatter the remaining leaves around the plates, with a few pieces of diced tomato in between.
+Scatter the remaining leaves around the plates, with a few pieces of red pepper in between.

 Finish with a little drizzle of the mango dressing.